-Public education in Dickinson began in 1891 in a single schoolhouse near Dickinson Bayou and what is now Highway 3.
+Public education in Dickinson began in 1891 in a single schoolhouse located near Dickinson Bayou and what is now Highway 3.
 The school district was organized into an independent school district in 1941, when it had an enrollment of 541 students.
 In 1953, the Dickinson public schools consolidated with the Bacliff-San Leon schools to create the District as it is configured today.
-Located halfway between Houston and Galveston on the Texas Gulf Coast, the Dickinson ISD now serves approximately 11,600 students in 14 different schools who live in the cities of Dickinson, League City and Texas City and the unincorporated towns of Bacliff and San Leon.